 So what does this have to do with parenting?
 Everything.
 Is the only time your children get real attention from you when they blow it like an umpire does when in front of hometown fans?
 And when your kids do well, do you hardly notice them?
-It’s sad but true many times.
+It’s sad but true, many times.
 Keep a mental checklist of your compliment to criticism ratio to your kids.
 If you are being overwhelmingly negative and not encouraging enough, you are a bad influence.
-Make sure you season your communication with your children with grace, praise and love.
+Make sure you season your communication with your children with grace, praise, and love.
+[Tweet This]

 “Every time I see you, I’m thankful that I’m a dad.”
 Kids need to understand that they are valued simply because they are.